bigtangle/server/README.md

 max height from list (select   from block evaluation where milestone = true and blocktype = reward)

 2) select all blocks with height > last height + all blocks in block evaluation with rating < 75

-3) calculation all block
+3) calculation of those  blocks  with: coin= number * amount / total

- coin= number * amount / total
+create block with coinbase transaction for each miner coin

-add to block with coinbase transaction and the height in the block. validation of reward block number* >
+ validation of reward block number* >